-Room to improve The role of home adaptations in improving later life Center for Ageing Better (2017)
+Room to improve The role of home adaptations in improving later life Centre for Ageing Better November (2017)

 A briefing from Care and Repair England ‘Disabled Facilities Grant – a system of help with home adaptations for disabled people in England – an overview’